 Employee burnout is a real problem.
-Just ask the World Health Organization which recently said that employee burnout consists of three things:
+Just ask the World Health Organization which said that employee burnout consists of three things:

 - Feelings of energy depletion or exhaustion.

 - Growing mental distance from an employee’s job, or negative or cynical feelings towards the job.

 Maybe you think employee burnout only happens in rare and spectacularly bad workplaces, but you’d be wrong.

 A Gallup poll found that 23% of employees felt burned out often or always while 44% felt burned out sometimes.
 Add them up, and you have about 70% of your employees struggling with this issue!

 Not convinced?
 Take a look at that WHO list again, and consider how common each item is.

 You’ve seen these things at work in your current employees to some degree, most likely.
 That should concern you.
 But just in case you think it’s only an overwhelming workload that causes employee burnout, think again.

 Feeling out of control or that they’re taken for granted and not rewarded.
 Don’t forget that if there’s no sense of team or unified goal—maybe some employees are working harder than others on the team, or some employees are treated unfairly—burnout is imminent.

 In other words, it’s not just the amount of work, but the experience and emotions surrounding that work.
 Emotional and mental exhaustion are a crucial part of the employee burnout equation, and they can be activated by more than just a measurable workload.